hidex-oy/beaglebone_setup_scripts/README.md

 /dev/mmcblk0p1 *     8192 1843199 1835008  896M 83 Linux
 ```

-Here the End sector is `1843199`, thus there are 1843200 sectors of data until the end of that partition.
+Here the End sector is `1843199`, thus there are 1843200 sectors of data (starting from 0) until the end of that partition.
 So the command to read a disk image from the card, and compress it on the fly, would be:

 ```bash